BLKSerene/Wordless/doc/doc.md

 > [!NOTE]
 > Added in *Wordless* 3.0.0.

-In *Dependency Parser*, you can search for all dependency relations associated with different tokens and calculate their dependency lengths (distances).
+In *Dependency Parser*, you can search for all dependency relations associated with different tokens and calculate their dependency distances.

 You can filter the results by clicking **Filter results** or search in *Data Table* for parts that might be of interest to you by clicking **Search in results**.